vectordotdev/vector/rfcs/_YYYY-MM-DD-issue#-title.md

 One paragraph description of the change.

+## Context

+- Link to any previous RFCs for additional context (do not repeat here).
+- Link to any ongoing or future changes that'll be affected by this change (cross cutting concerns).

 ## Scope

-- Address both *in* and *out* of scope.
+### In scope

+### Out of scope

-- Use out of scope to acknowledge future changes, cut scope, keep your change minimal, and keep the discussion focused.
+- Acknowledge future changes, cut scope, keep your change minimal, and keep the discussion focused.
-- Link to any previous RFCs for additional context.

 ## Pain